bergesinstitute/graf-method/book-3-unit-2.md

     cada jueves - every Thursday

-Es también muy común usar el adverbio *antes,* con el significado de “en el pasado”* cuando usamos el pretérito imperfecto.
+Es también muy común usar el adverbio *antes* con el significado de “en el pasado”* cuando usamos el pretérito imperfecto.

-💂 It is also very common to use the adverb *antes,* with the meaning of "in the past"* when we use the imperfect.
+💂 It is also very common to use the adverb *antes* with the meaning of "in the past"* when we use the imperfect.

 *Antes yo tenía un perro.* (In the past, I used to have a dog.)